oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 \Cache::set('product_first', $obProduct, 600);
 ```

-To solve this task, we created ElementItem classes, that **store the model data as an array**.
+To solve this task, we created ElementItem classes, that **store  model data as array**.
-The object of ElementItem class allows you to get cached values from array in the same way you would when getting data from a model object.
+The object of ElementItem class allows you to get cached values from array in  same way you would when getting data from model object.

 For example:
 ```php